G. de P. — Will you please come to order. I am now ready to answer questions.

 Some musicians, the so-called creators of beautiful musical productions, receive definite musical inspiration from the higher spiritual part of their being.
 It really is a light, which takes the form of music.
 This light is transmuted in their consciousness into inner sound, which is heard by the inner ear, because light and sound are but two phases of the gamut of vibrations, two different ranges.
 Do you understand me?

-Student — May I ask a question regarding what you have just said?
-Why is it that some composers have such different methods of composition?
+Student — Why is it that some composers have such different methods of composition?
 For instance, Schubert was simply so inspired that the music seemed to flow through him almost without thought.
 He would be sitting at a restaurant table, and suddenly say: "Such a beautiful melody has come to me."
 And he would write it down just as it came, and the next day he would forget all about it.
 Whereas Beethoven would hear melodies and work them out, and revise them and change them until they were what he wanted them.
 Why is it that great musicians should receive their inspirations and work them out in these different ways?

 G. de P. — I think that the fact you speak of is due solely to differences of temperament and character.
 You might ask an equivalent question with regard to wonderful literature.
 Why should some authors see the same thing in different ways, or produce such different things, all however things of beauty?
 It is ascribable to differences of character, of temperament, and to the different stages that they hold along the evolutionary pathway.
 I do not think that there is any other reason.